 Working capital is the life-blood of any business, whether it is a one-man operation or an enterprise with hundreds of employees.
-If you are just beginning the adventure of operating a retail store, restaurant or other undertaking, you might need an infusion of cash that you can count on.
+If you are just beginning the adventure of operating a retail store, restaurant or other undertakings, you might need an infusion of cash that you can count on.

 Friends & Family

-The first place a fledgling entrepreneur often looks to for financial support is friends, family and other personal contacts.
+The first place a fledgling entrepreneur often looks to for financial support is friends, family, and other personal contacts.
 These are the individuals who truly believe in you and the potential of what you have to offer.
-They may be willing to take a risk on you without all the official paperwork, and without the promise of a big payoff.
+They may be willing to take a risk on you without all the official paperwork and without the promise of a big payoff.

 However, these advantages come with a cost.
 Should problems arise with your business and you find yourself unable to repay the loan, more than your credit will be at stake.
 In many cases, conflicts over money have broken families and friendships apart.
 So be sure of yourself before putting your personal relationships at risk.